CharlesHaislip/Prime-Number-Calculator/README.md

 # Prime-Number-Calculator
-This is a prime number finer created in Visual Basic.
+This is a prime number finder created in Visual Basic.